 - Select Wait Minutes/Hours on the timeline to escalate after the alert has elapsed and the policy conditions have been met.

 Escalate as Notification: Select to send continuous notifications until an action (acknowledge, suppress, close or create Incident) is taken on the alert.

 For example, if an alert arrives at 10:00 AM, a notification is sent to the user.
-If the user does not acknowledge the alert, another notification is sent after 5 minutes (10:05 AM).
-Notifications are continuously sent every 5 minutes.
+If the user does not acknowledge the alert, another notification is sent after five minutes (10:05 AM).
+Notifications are continuously sent every five minutes.
 When the user acknowledges the alert at 10:20 AM, no further notifications are sent.

 Escalate as Incident: Select to escalate the alert as an incident.
 The escalation stops immediately and no more escalations are sent.

 You can escalate an alert as a notification.

 Select Escalate As Notifications to send periodic notifications to users to make sure that an alert is acknowledged.

 Send Alert Notifications to: Configure the users who be sent the notifications.
 To select the users, click Select Users.

 Notification Priority: An escalation notification carries a priority to determine which channel for delivery of notifications.
 As an example, policy P1 is configured to send Normal priority notifications for all the matching alerts to user A. User A can specify that all normal notifications are received using email (and not using SMS or Voice).